 Notes on Different Backpack Varieties

-There are countless varieties of backpacks, ranging from fashion-oriented bags (often constructed from leather or other “luxury” materials) to camping-oriented bags that aim to be lightweight, waterproof, and to offer maximum storage space.
+There are countless varieties of backpacks, ranging from fashion-oriented bags (often constructed from leather or other “luxury” materials), to camping-oriented bags that are lightweight, waterproof, and offer maximum storage space.

 Bookbags for School

 Chances are, your first backpack was designed to hold your school books.
-This means that it was likely designed from one of the stronger polymer fabrics, to hold a maximum amount of weight.
-It was also likely designed to be inexpensive, as most people wouldn’t shell out hundreds of dollars to allow junior to carry his school papers in high-style.
+This means that it was designed from one of the stronger polymer fabrics, to hold a maximum amount of weight.
+It was also likely inexpensive, as most people wouldn’t shell out hundreds of dollars to allow junior to carry his school papers in high-style.